 This one is one I don’t remember playing but here are the rules by another fab follower, Rachel Matthews:

-You get a bunch of school rulers (or wood cuts about the same size) and lie the down in a line (all horizontal) 1 foot apart.
+You get a bunch of school rulers (or woodcuts about the same size) and lie them down in a line (all horizontal) 1 foot apart.
 You run the course, stepping in each gap.
 Hit a ruler or miss a gap and you are out.
-Last person jumps after the last ruler and then chooses a ruler to place where he or she landed.
+The last person jumps after the last ruler and then chooses a ruler to place where he or she landed.
 The course gets increasingly complex and you keep going until there is only one person left.
 If the ruler mover gets out, the person before them in the line takes over the job.
 Normally about 12 rulers at a time.

 This was a game I remember playing during a similar time in my life as the dominos memories.
 It was a great Christmas Stocking gift too if I remember correctly.
 You got a back of metal crosses and a bouncy ball, and you had to see how many Jax (the metal crosses) you could pick up between the bounces of the bouncy ball.
 Thanks for the reminder Nicky Liddell (who is an amazing photographer based in Winchester, Hampshire) another Zimbo Expat. x

 I decided not to wait to buy one and ended up making our own with some Hatchimals Colleggtibles and an old bouncy ball.
 It was fun for one child, but the other is possibly not suited for a game that requires patience and practice. lol

 - 7s: bouncing a tennis ball against a wall and catching it, whilst counting the number of claps you can do in the meantime.
 Thanks, Nix.

 - Loom Bands can make a come back at any time!
 Thanks, Jacky Boyd